Deep Neural Networks and Tabular Data: A Survey: Deep Neural Networks for Tabular Data

-\citet{frosst2017distilling} contributed another model relying on soft decision trees (SDT) to make neural networks more interpretable.
+Frosst \& Hinton \cite{frosst2017distilling} contribut another model relying on soft decision trees (SDT) to make neural networks more interpretable.
 They investigated training a deep neural network first, before using a mixture of its outputs and the ground truth labels to train the SDT model in a second step.
-This also allows for semi-supervised learning with unlabeled samples that are labeled by the deep neural network and used to train a more robust decision tree along with the labeled data.
+This also allows for semi-supervised learning with unlabelled samples that are labelled by the deep neural network and used to train a more robust decision tree along with the labelled data.
 The authors showed that training a neural model first increases accuracy over SDTs that are directly learned from the data.
 However, their distilled trees still exhibit a performance gap to the neural networks that were fitted in the initial step.
 Nevertheless, the model itself shows a clear relationship among different classes in a hierarchical fashion.
 It groups different categorical values based on the common patterns, e.g., the digits 8 and 9 from the MNIST data set \citep{lecun-mnisthandwrittendigit-2010}.
 To summarize, the proposed method allows for high interpretability and efficient inference, at the cost of slightly reduced accuracy.

-The follow-up work~\citep{Luo2021sdtr} extended this line of research to heterogeneous tabular data and regression tasks and presents the soft decision tree regressor (SDTR) framework.
-The SDTR is a neural network which tries to imitate a binary decision.
-Therefore all neurons, like all nodes in a tree, get the same input from the data instead of the output from previous layers.
-In the case of deep networks, the SDTR could not beat other state-of-the-art models, but it has shown good result in a low-memory setting, where single tree models and shallow architectures were compared.
+Follow-up work~\citep{Luo2021sdtr} extends this line of research to heterogeneous tabular data and regression tasks and presents the soft decision tree regressor (SDTR) framework.
+The SDTR is a neural network which imitates a binary decision tree.
+Therefore, all neurons, like nodes in a tree, get the same input from the data instead of the output from previous layers.
+In the case of deep networks, the SDTR could not beat other state-of-the-art models, but it has shown promising results in a low-memory setting, where single tree models and shallow architectures were compared.